Threat Modeling Projects Overview

 Setting a Default Threat Owner

 The Default Threat Owner is the person who will be assigned as the owner for new threats when no specific owner is specified.
-To configure:Go to Project Settings
+To configure:Choose Default Threat Owner

 - Select a team member from the dropdown.